2023 Solar Incentives Guide for Dobbs Ferry, NY - Tax Credits & Rebates

 If I installed solar panels on my house a few years ago, can I still claim incentives?

-Your best bet is to talk to someone from the company that installed your system — or call a local Dobbs Ferry solar installer — to better understand which incentives you may qualify for.
-If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+Your best bet is to talk to someone from the company that installed your system – or get in touch with a local Dobbs Ferry solar installer — to clarify which incentives you may qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
 Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.